 Specify data for other VSTS/TFS fields

 To enter data into other VSTS/TFS fields, switch to the Team Foundation Task Sheet.

 This view displays all the VSTS/TFS fields that have been mapped to Project.

 Optionally, you can add a mapped TFS field as a column to the Team Foundation Gantt view.
 To see which TFS fields are mapped, open Column Mappings.

 To add more TFS fields or change the way fields are mapped, see Customize the Microsoft Project field mapping file.
-This feature is available for on-premises TFS only.
+This feature is available for both on-premises TFS and cloud-hosted VSTS.

 Tips for working in Project and other Team Foundation clients